-- 1. The first thing you do is add the table name to the LSInsight\$SourceTables table.
-Using the Add or Delete Source Tables pipeline in the Azure data factory. - 2.
-Re-run the Populate Query Base pipeline in the Azure data factory.
+1. The first thing you do is add the table name to the LSInsight\$SourceTablesMap table.
+Using the Add or Delete Source Tables pipeline in the Azure data factory.

-- 3. Run the Scheduled Run pipeline to retrieve the data from the new tables. - 4.
-Create a new dimension table with the columns you want to include. - 5.
+- 2. If you are running LS Central SaaS you then need to follow the process of adding one or more prestaging tables in the chapters above. - 3.
+Re-run the Populate Query Base pipeline in the Azure data factory. - 4.
+Run the Scheduled Run pipeline to retrieve the data from the new tables. - 5.
+Create a new dimension table with the columns you want to include. - 6.
 Create a new stored procedure to populate the dimension table with data from one or more staging tables.
-For the stored procedure to be run automatically you must keep to the naming convention and prefix SP name with 'dim'. - 6.
+For the stored procedure to be run automatically you must keep to the naming convention and prefix SP name with 'dim'. - 7.
 Add connections from this new dimension table to the appropriate fact tables.